vinkodlak/rigpro.consulting/src/pages/workflow/index.md

     title: Initial contact
   - body: >-
       It is our firm belief that there needs to be a perfect match between both parties.
-We will look into a particular project requirements and key information - service company, geographical region, project complexity - and find the right expert for your project.
+We will investigate all particular project requirements and key information - service company, geographical region, project complexity - and fit the right expert for your project.
     description: >-
       We match the perfect consultant with skill sets that fit your needs and set up a meet and greet.